Wire-Network/wire-docs/docs/api-reference/tooling/cdt/features/binary-extension.md

-Let's fully explain what the `sysio::binary_extension` type is, what it does, and why we need it for contract upgrades in certain situations.
+---
+sidebar_label: sysio::binary_extension
+sidebar_position: 1
+---

+# `sysio::binary_extension`

-You can find the implementation of `sysio::binary_extension` within the CDT repository in the file: `libraries/sysiolib/core/sysio/binary_extension.hpp`.
+You can find the implementation of `sysio::binary_extension` [here](https://github.com/Wire-Network/wire-cdt/blob/master/libraries/sysiolib/core/sysio/binary_extension.hpp).

 Our primary concern when using this type is when we are adding a new field to a smart contract's data structure that is currently utilized in an `sysio::multi_index` type (AKA a _table_), or when adding a new parameter to an action declaration.

-By wrapping the new field in an `sysio::binary_extension`, you are enabling your contract to be backwards compatible for future use.
+By wrapping the new field in an `sysio::binary_extension`, you are enabling your contract to be _backwards compatible_ for future use.
 Note that this new field/parameter **MUST** be appended at the end of a data structure (this is due to implementation details in `sysio::multi_index`, which relies on the `boost::multi_index` type), or at the end of the parameter list in an action declaration.

 If you don't wrap the new field in an `sysio::binary_extension`, the `sysio::multi_index` table will be reformatted in such a way that disallows reads to the former datum; or in an action's case, the function will be uncallable.